Breast cancerMammograms; Mastectomy

 - Blocking estrogen receptors in cancer cells (tamoxifen)

-- Suppressing estrogen production in the body (aromatase inhibitors)
+- Suppressing conversion of testosterone to estrogen in the body (aromatase inhibitors)

 - Suppressing the ovaries, which produce estrogen (ovarian ablation)